Pay As You Earn (PAYE) form: starter checklist

 We also have information on our website about how to complete the starter checklist form in various unusual scenarios, such as if you were self-employed before you took your job or you were employed abroad before taking your job in the UK.

 If your employer does not ask you to complete a starter checklist, you can get the form and complete it yourself.

 Give the completed checklist to your employer.
 Do not send the checklist to HMRC.
 We also recommend keeping a copy of the checklist for your records.

-You should tell your employer that you are unable to apply for one because of the current circumstances.
 You should apply for a National insurance number as soon as you are able to do so.

-You should also complete the Starter Checklist so that your employer can add you onto the payroll.
+You should also complete the starter checklist so that your employer can add you onto the payroll.
 You should leave the National Insurance number box blank.

 The employer should still deduct tax and National Insurance from you (if you are liable) and they can make the necessary payroll submissions without providing a National Insurance number to HMRC.
 If necessary, you can refer your employer to GOV.UK guidance on the matter, which clearly states that the National Insurance number is only required if known.

 Once you have a National Insurance number, you should provide it to your employer as soon as possible.
 Your employer will send this to HMRC via their payroll submissions.

 HMRC should then be able to match up the tax and National Insurance contributions that you have already paid via the payroll with your new National Insurance number.